PAIDiPaidThis.com

 Why the price varies so much

 No two houses price the same because the count and size of openings differ so much.
 A small terrace with six standard casements is a very different job to a bay-fronted semi with a dozen larger units and an awkward first floor.
 Frame material moves the number a lot too: uPVC sits at the lower end, aluminium and timber sit higher.
 Then there is the state of the existing reveals.
 If the old frames have been letting water in, or the lintels need attention, the labour climbs.
 Glass spec matters as well, since acoustic or triple glazing costs more than standard double units.
 Access plays a part, because upper-floor windows over a conservatory or a busy road can need extra scaffolding or a longer day.
+Who you buy from matters too.
+A large national installer carries showroom and advertising costs that a small local firm does not, and that overhead ends up in the quote one way or another, while a local fitter working out of a van tends to price closer to the job in front of them.
+Region plays a part on top of that, since labour rates and demand are not the same everywhere in the country.
 All of this is before VAT, which on most window work is charged at the standard 20%.

 How to pay less

 • Get at least three quotes.
-Window pricing is famously flexible, so competing numbers give you real leverage.
+Window pricing is famously flexible, so competing numbers put you in a stronger position to negotiate.

 • Do the whole house in one visit rather than a couple at a time, as the setup and travel are shared across more units.